openjdk/jdk/src/jdk.jartool/share/man/jar.md

 :   Do not overwrite existing files.
     If a JAR file entry with the same name exists in the target directory, the existing file will not be overwritten.
-    As a result, if a file appears more than once in an archive, later copies will not overwrite earlier copies.
+    As a result, if a file appears more than once in a JAR file, later copies will not overwrite earlier copies.
     Also note that some file system can be case insensitive.